 = Rs.200 per share.

-If you divide the current market price with EPS we get the Price to Earnings ratio of a firm.
-The P/E ratio measures the willingness of the market participants to pay for the stock, for every rupee of profit that the company generates.
-For example if the P/E of a certain firm is 15, then it simply means that for every unit of profit the company earns, the market participants are willing to pay 15 times.
+If you divide the current market price with EPS, we get the Price to Earnings ratio.
+The P/E ratio measures the market participants’ willingness to pay for the stock, for every rupee of profit that the company generates.
+For example, if the P/E of a certain firm is 15, it simply means that the company earns the market participants for every unit of profit the company earns, the market participants are willing to pay 15 times.
 Higher the P/E, more expensive is the stock.

 Let us calculate the P/E for ARBL.
 We know from its annual report –

 PAT = Rs.367Crs